Newrathon/Pacelator/README.md

-# Pacelator
+---
+permalink: README.html
+---

+## About Its Name

 Pacelator(Pace Calcualtor) is a simple app that calculates the pace for a running race.

-## About Its Name

 Pacelator = Pace + Calculator